Créer et activer des partenariats

 Sappi is dedicated to respecting business ethics and human rights through our actions and values—everywhere we operate and throughout our supply chains.

-Our Sappi Code of Ethics and Supplier Code of Conduct govern our internal practices and our relationships with contractors, suppliers and neighbouring communities.
+Our Sappi Code of Ethics and Group Supplier Code of Conduct govern our internal practices and our relationships with contractors, suppliers and neighbouring communities.

 We do not tolerate child labour, forced labour, physical punishment or abuse.
 We recognise lawful employee rights of free association and collective bargaining.
 We comply with employment, health and safety laws in every country where we operate and expect our suppliers and contractors to do the same with equally high standards.